stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/LiteratureReviewOdeDelta-version2.md

 Other authors explicitly note that the solution of an IVP with a delta load coincides with the solution of the corresponding homogeneous ODE subject to modified initial conditions.
 A brief survey of such observations follows.

 Genta (p.
 180) gives a formula for adjusting zero initial conditions in a second‑order ODE under delta loading.
 Rao (p.
-407) states the equivalence
+407) states the equivalence for 1st order system

 $
 \begin{cases}